mlinxfeld/terraform-oci-streaming/README.md

 ### STEP 7.
 After testing the environment you can remove the whole OCI infra.
-You should just run *terraform destroy* (type **yes** for confirmation of the destroy phase):
+You should just run *terraform destroy* (-auto-approve option will disable interactive mode and operation will be executed without additional confirmation):

 ```
 [opc@terraform-server terraform-oci-microservice]$ terraform destroy -auto-approve